OlleLinderos/.emacs.d/README.md

 ## Features

-### Evil
+### Vim Emulation
-The greatest Vim emulator there is.
-Comes with [relative line numbers](https://github.com/coldnew/linum-relative).
+The greatest Vim emulator there is, [Evil](https://github.com/emacs-evil/evil).
+Comes with [relative line numbers](https://github.com/coldnew/linum-relative) for the complete Vim experience.

-### Company
+### Clever code completion
-IDE-like code completion configured for
+Configured for
 * JavaScript using [Tern](http://ternjs.net/)
 * PHP with [php-extras](https://marmalade-repo.org/packages/php-extras)

-### Projectile & Perspective
+### Project management
 [Projectile](https://github.com/bbatsov/projectile) brings clever project management to Emacs, allowing you to work with serveral different projects in your client.
-I wouldn't be able to use Emacs for my day job without this.

 [Perspective](https://github.com/nex3/perspective-el) brings workspaces to Emacs, allowing you to work on serveral projects simultaneously.
+I wouldn't be able to use Emacs for my day job without this.

 Sprinkled with [persp-projectile](https://github.com/bbatsov/persp-projectile) to get that fluidity.

 ### Emmet
 You already know what it does.

-### Swoop
+### Quick code navigation
 ```SPC s``` to trigger [swoop](https://github.com/ShingoFukuyama/emacs-swoop).

 ### Smex